 KKC has the commercial responsibility for Crysvita in the European territory.
 In December 2019, the Company sold its right to receive royalty payments based on sales in the European territory to Royalty Pharma, effective January 1, 2020, as further described in Note 7.
 Prior to the Company's sale of the royalty, the Company received a royalty of up to 10% on net sales in the European territory, which was recognized as the underlying sales occur.
-Beginning in 2020, the Company records the royalty revenue as non-cash royalty revenues.
-During the nine months ended September 30, 2020, there was a change in estimate of the revenue reserves related to sales made prior to January 1, 2020, as a result of which, the Company recorded \$1.5 million as royalty revenue in European territory.
+Beginning in 2020, the Company recorded the royalty revenue as non-cash royalty revenues.